litebird/litebird_sim/docs/source/data_layout.rst

 .. toggle-header::
  :header: When working on clusters, we have to split this matrix into pieces.

-   We resort to supercomputes either when we want more CPU power than a laptop or because the we need more momeory to store our data.
+   We resort to supercomputers either when we want more CPU power than a laptop or because the we need more memory to store our data.
 Both motivations apply to full-scale LiteBIRD simulations (4000 detectors, sampled at 30 GHz for 3 years take approximately 15 TB).
 Therefore, we have to distribute the matrix and a compute node has access only to the portion of the matrix that is in its